-Ancient Sheng Puer Tea is harvested from trees that are at least 30 to 40 years old.
-Its leaves are extremely valuable, given that each year the harvest is limited so as not to weaken the plant excessively.
+Puer Sheng Ancient Tea is harvested from trees that are at least 30 to 40 years old.
+Its leaves are extremely valuable, as each year’s harvest is limited so as not to over-weaken the plant.
 Many experts have praised its intense, enveloping aroma and golden liquor with a complex aromatic range, with notes of fruit and incense that linger on the palate for a long time.
 This tea comes from the mountainous area around the city of Menghai in southern Yunnan.

 Tasting – Sight and smell

-Ancient Sheng Puer tea features non-whole leaves of various shades of green, dark brown and beige, in an elegant mix of colors.
-Once infused, the leaves give off an intense fruity aroma of pear, hints of incense and hints of fragrant resin.
-In the cup the liqour has a pale gold color with orange hues: the body is silky and enveloping, and the slight note of astringency on the finish – typical of sheng – remains pleasant.
+Puer Sheng Ancient Tea has non-whole leaves of various shades of green, dark brown and beige in an elegant mix of colors.
+Once infused, the leaves give off an intense fruity pear aroma, hints of incense and hints of fragrant resin.
+In the cup, the liqueur is pale gold with orange hues: the body is silky and enveloping, and the slight note of astringency on the finish-typical of sheng-remains pleasant.

 Tasting Notes